SchulzLab/TEPIC/README.md

 * -r Path to a 2bit representation of the reference genome.
 This is required to compute a TF specific affinity threshold as well as a binary and sparse TF-gene interaction list.
 * -v p-value cut off used to determine a cut off to derive a binary score for TF binding (default 0.05).
 * -i minutes that should be spend at most per chromosome to find matching random regions (default 3).
+* -j Flag indicating that the reference genome contains a chr prefix.

 Depending on the used arguments, TEPIC produces files containing:
 * TF affinities for all user specified regions.